Meal planning can be hard. Like really hard.

 I believe it is the same for meal planning.
 You have to discover your WHY if you are going to succeed at making it part of your lifestyle each week.

-In January 2015 my husband and I decided to make some big lifestyle changes.
+I have been wanting to make some big lifestyle changes.
 One of these changes was consuming a a healthy diet and having an active lifestyle to improve our health.

 Meal planning for me is about serving my family as well as serving my body.
-One of the lessons I learned from my husband fighting cancer is that without our health we can do nothing and there are so many things I want to do!
-Don’t you?
+One of the lessons I have learned from my husband fighting cancer is that without our health we can do nothing and there are so many things I want to do!

 Finding a reason that truly inspires you even more than just wanting to look a little better in your bikini and meal planning gets a whole lot easier.